lllingfa/java/README.md

 11.Regex

-i have learned from the teacher bi's learing java in 25 days and it can be served as excellent learning materials and i believe it can help when you choose this language as your career.
+i have learned from the teacher bi's learing java in 25 days and it can be served as good learning materials.